-Experiential learning can come in many different forms, and can occur both in and outside the classroom.
+Experiential learning can come in many different forms at the University of Tennessee, Knoxville, and can occur both in and outside the classroom.
 Types of experiential learning that students may be exposed to through Experience Learning include:

 Simulations and gaming/role-playing